Tahmid200-2673/summer-camp-client-side/README.md

 • Dashboard page shows different activities for students,instructors and and admins

-• In Registration and Login page user can sign's up and login
+• In Registration and Login page user can sign up and login

 • Error page shows 404 error